rsunderscore/learning/Py_Mach_lrn_notes.md

-# Python Machine Learning by Sebastian
+# Python Machine Learning
-by Raschka and Vahid Mirjalili
+by Sebastian Raschka and Vahid Mirjalili
 2019 Packt

 notes from the book